nandanarnandu/fuzzy-memory/README.md

 # Student Teacher Portal
-Welcome to Class Manager, the ultimate platform designed to foster seamless communication and efficient management between teachers and students.
+Welcome to Student Teacher Portal, the ultimate platform designed to foster seamless communication and efficient management between teachers and students.
 Built using HTML, CSS, Python, and Django, Class Manager offers a comprehensive suite of features tailored to enhance the educational experience for both educators and learners.

 Key Features: